 As a result, the spacecraft was exposed to 10 percent more heat (68 degrees Fahrenheit or 20 degrees Celsius more) than its predecessor.
 The spacecraft provided important information on solar plasma, the solar wind, cosmic rays, and cosmic dust, and also performed magnetic field and electrical field experiments.

-In our next article, we will cover important experiments and its importance conducted by both Helios-A and Helios-B.
+In our next article, we will cover important experiments and their importance conducted by both Helios-A and Helios-B.